commercetools/connect-payment-integration-adyen/processor/README.md

 If recurring payments are enabled (`ADYEN_RECURRING_PAYMENTS_ENABLED`) then the scopes must also include the scope: `manage_recurring_payment_jobs`

+If Adyen Giving is enabled (`ADYEN_GIVING_ENABLED`) then the scopes must also include the scope: `manage_types`, needed to create the custom type that holds the donation details on the payment

 ```
 npm run dev
 ```